mlcommons/ck/README.md

 Participating in experiment crowdsourcing
 =========================================
-You can easily partipcate in collaborative program optimization and machine learning using the following two steps:
+You can easily participate in collaborative program optimization and machine learning using the following two steps:

  $ ck pull repo:ck-crowdtuning

- $ ck crowtune program
+ $ ck crowdtune program

 All public optimization results are available at http://cTuning.org/crowd-results